microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/serviceupdatemessageviewpoint.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A complex type to represent user view points data for a service update message.
+A complex type represents user view points data for a service update message.
 For example, indicating whether a message is marked as read/archived/favorited for the user.

 ## Properties
 |Property|Type|Description|